-For more than a hundred years, this insurance company stands for stable management and long-term strategies to benefit their customers, employees and business partners.
-"Our organization's promise to our customers is to plan long term and financially sound” said the project lead “beyond that, contract management is the bread and butter for our organization, so we had to make sure that the transition from the reliable mainframe system to the new Kubernetes Cluster approach is as rock-solid as the old system”.
+For over a hundred years, this insurance company has been known for stable management and long-term strategies that benefit their customers, employees, and business partners.
+"Our organization's commitment to our customers is long-term financial planning," said the project lead.
+"In addition, contract management is the cornerstone of our organization.
+Therefore, we had to ensure that the transition from the reliable mainframe system to the new Kubernetes Cluster approach is as rock-solid as the old system."

-The insurance industry is constantly innovating to interact with its customers in new ways.
-At the same time, the IT environment must have a high level of economy, security and robustness.
-The need for increased agility poses a challenge for the insurance industry as it is subject to strict legal regulations.
-Beyond that, enterprise organization have a big disadvantage when it comes to their competitors, the start-ups: they need to maintain and renew their legacy apps, while start-up scan start fresh.
+The insurance industry is constantly innovating to engage with customers in new ways while maintaining a high level of efficiency, security, and robustness in the IT environment.
+However, the need for increased agility poses challenges as the industry is subject to strict legal regulations.
+Moreover, enterprise organizations face a significant disadvantage compared to their startup competitors.
+While startups can start fresh, established organizations must maintain and update their legacy applications.

-VMware Cloud Foundation offers an uniform platform to host, automate and monitor Kubernetes and VM workloads side-by-side.
-The integrated and pre-validated stack eases maintenance of the whole environment, supported by a single vendor.
-With VMware vRealize Automation, a self-service application catalog can be created, so users can request a new Kubernetes cluster that is readly configured and secured by NSX-T microsegmentation.
+VMware Cloud Foundation offers a unified platform to host, automate, and monitor Kubernetes and VM workloads side-by-side.
+The integrated and pre-validated stack simplifies maintenance of the entire environment, supported by a single vendor.
+With VMware vRealize Automation, a self-service application catalog can be created, allowing users to request a new Kubernetes cluster that is already configured and secured by NSX-T microsegmentation.

-The ability to spin up the necessary test environment on-demand in a predictable way allows the developers to rapidly respond to the needs of the line of business.
-In fact, they measured that deployment time for thesetest environments went down from days or weeks to a few minutes.
+The ability to quickly spin up the necessary test environment on-demand in a predictable way allows developers to rapidly respond to the needs of the business.
+In fact, they have observed that the deployment time for these test environments has decreased from days or weeks to just a few minutes.

-“Instead of having to wait to set up a new test instance ofthe system, we can now react super quickly to change requirements” said the project lead “while maintaining rigorous tests to ensure stability and of course compliance with regulations” and continued “experts with Marcus’ levelof experience of architecting such a system are scarce, since every industry is basically looking for the same ressource, when they want to modernize their datacenters” he concluded.
+"While maintaining rigorous tests to ensure stability and compliance with regulations," the project lead said, "experts with Marcus' level of experience in architecting such a system are scarce.
+Every industry is essentially looking for the same resource when they want to modernize their data centers."